All Shook Up: History

-Blackwell wrote the song at the offices of Shalimar Music in 1956 after Al Stanton, one of Shalimar's owners, shaking a bottle of Pepsi at the time, suggested he write a song based on the phrase "all shook up."
+Otis Blackwell wrote the song at the offices of Shalimar Music in 1956 after Al Stanton, one of Shalimar's owners, shaking a bottle of Pepsi at the time, suggested he write a song based on the phrase "all shook up".
 According to Peter Guralnick, the song has a different origin.
-In his book Last Train to Memphis, he wrote that Elvis thought "All Shook Up" was a good phrase for a refrain.
+In his book Last Train to Memphis, he wrote that Elvis Presley thought "All Shook Up" was a good phrase for a refrain.
 For this he received a co-writing credit.

-Elvis himself, during an interview on October 28, 1957, said: "I've never even had an idea for a song.
+Presley himself, during an interview on October 28, 1957, said: "I've never even had an idea for a song.
 Just once, maybe.
 I went to bed one night, had quite a dream, and woke up all shook up.
 I phoned a pal and told him about it.
 By morning, he had a new song, 'All Shook Up'."

 Future Last House on the Left actor David Hess, using the stage name David Hill, was the first to record the song on Aladdin Records, titled "I'm All Shook Up".
-In a 2009 interview, Hess revealed the origins of the song, and claimed to come up with the title of the song: "As far as ‘All Shook Up’, the title came from a real set of circumstances and when I decided not to write it, Otis Blackwell did and I had the first recording for Aladdin Records.
+In a 2009 interview, Hess revealed the origins of the song, and claimed to come up with the title of the song: "As far as 'All Shook Up', the title came from a real set of circumstances and when I decided not to write it, Otis Blackwell did and I had the first recording for Aladdin Records.
 It was my title, but Otis wrote the song and Presley took a writing credit in order to get him to record it.
 That's the way things happened in those days."

 Vicki Young recorded a different song with the same title, "(I'm) All Shook Up", on Capitol Records with Big Dave and His Orchestra, written by Bill Bellman and Hal Blaine in 1956.
 On January 12, 1957, Presley recorded the song at Radio Recorders in Hollywood.
-The duet vocal on the record is by The Jordanaires first tenor Gordon Stoker.
-Take 10 was selected for release, and in March the song entered Billboards Top 100 chart at #25.
-Within three weeks it had knocked Perry Como's "Round and Round" off the top spot, and stayed there for eight consecutive weeks.
+The duet vocal on the record is by the Jordanaires first tenor Gordon Stoker.
+Take 10 was selected for release, and in March the song entered the Billboard Top 100 chart at No. 25.
+Within three weeks it had knocked Perry Como's "Round and Round" off the top spot, and stayed there for nine consecutive weeks.
 The song also became Presley's first No. 1 hit on the UK Singles Chart, remaining there for seven weeks.
 Sales of the single exceeded two million, and the song was named Billboards Year End number one song for 1957.